Deep Image-based Illumination Harmonization

 See Figure~\ref{fig:data} for a six-tuples example.

-To build our dataset, we collect many HDR images from Laval's HDR dataset \cite{Gardner2017Learning, gardner2019deep} and HDR panoramas from the Internet taken in various indoor and outdoor real-world scenes.
-Therefore, the scenes in our dataset are general and challenging.
-In addition, we also collect 7 3D object models with considerably different shapes and postures.
+Regarding to the deep learning model, we propose a novel learning-based scene illumination harmonization GAN framework named DIH-GAN, as shown in Figure~\ref{fig:SI-GAN}, which incorporates both spatial attention learning~\cite{2020An, Islam:CVPR2020, Islam:AAAI2021, Hu:TIP2021, Vasu:WACV2020} and adversarial learning ~\cite{goodfellow2014generative,2017Wasserstein} to make the illumination of foreground compatible with background.
+Our DIH-GAN takes a naive composite image with shadow-free object as well as inserted object mask as input, and makes full use of multi-scale attention mechanisms and adversarial learning to directly infer mapping relationship between the inserted foreground object and the corresponding background scene.
+Besides, we propose an illumination exchange mechanism to edit object illumination and directly achieve seamless illumination integration between the foreground object and the background of composite image, which makes the synthesized image more harmonious and realistic.
+Note that, our proposed multi-scale attention mechanism and feature exchange mechanism play a key role, which can avoid the complicated inverse rendering process and directly generate reasonable illumination harmonized results.